Reuben Jonathan Miller: Career

 Miller began his career as a volunteer chaplain at the Cook County Jail.
-Upon completing a doctorate in Sociology in 2013, he worked as an Assistant Professor of Social Work at the University of Michigan.
+Upon completing a doctorate in sociology in 2013, he worked as an assistant professor of Social Work at the University of Michigan.
 In 2016, he was awarded membership at the Institute for Advanced Study in Princeton, New Jersey.
-In 2017 he joined the faculty at the University of Chicago and was promoted to Associate Professor with tenure in 2021.
-Earlier that year, he published his first sole authored book, Halfway Home: Race, punishment and the afterlife of mass incarceration.
-In 2022, Miller was awarded a MacArthur Fellowship for his research on the ways that incarceration has shaped the social world and its long-term impacts on the poor and especially on poor black people in the United States.
+In 2017 he joined the faculty at the University of Chicago and was promoted to associate professor with tenure in 2021.
+Earlier that year, he published his first solely authored book, Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration.
+In 2022, Miller was awarded a MacArthur Fellowship for his research on the ways that incarceration has shaped the social world and its long-term impacts on the poor (especially poor Black people) in the United States.